davidledwards/rpn/README.md

 I/O side effects to accept expressions as input and various steps that produce output, the compiler is purely functional.

+The compiler is designed to accept very simple expressions in standard infix notation and generate instructions that an interpreter can evaluate in postfix form using a stack, hence the reference to RPN (reverse polish notation).

 ## Grammar
 The language recognized by the compiler is specified by the following BNF-style grammar.
 The input is essentially simple mathematical expressions using infix notation.
 It is worth noting that the